digiltd/oh-rtd-test/Samples-Tricks.md

 _(note: I only got a german Version of FritzOS: witch means its freely translated to English by me; don’t hit me if says something else on your box :-)_

 1. Logon to your fritz.box
-2. On the left, click on “telephony” (GER: Telefonie)
+2. On the left, click on "telephony" (GER: Telefonie)
-3. Next, click on “devices” (GER: Telefonie-Geräte)
+3. Next, click on "devices" (GER: Telefonie-Geräte)
-4. On the right site at the bottom, click on “Create a new device” (GER: Neues Gerät einrichten)
+4. On the right site at the bottom, click on "Create a new device" (GER: Neues Gerät einrichten)
 5. Now select “Phone” (GER: Telefon (mit und ohne Anrufbeantworter)) and click next.
-6. Select „LAN/WiFi (IP-Phone)) (GER: LAN/WLAN (IP-Telefon)) and enter a name for this device.
+6. Select "LAN/WiFi (IP-Phone))" (GER: LAN/WLAN (IP-Telefon)) and enter a name for this device.
 Click next to continue.
-7. Enter a Username (mostly a 3 Digit value; the internal Phonenumber) and enter a password.
+7. Enter a Username (mostly a 3 Digit value; the internal Phone number) and enter a password.
 Click next.
 8. Now select the outgoing caller-id and carry on.
-9. Next, select “accept only calls for the following numbers” and deselect all numbers.
+9. Next, select "accept only calls for the following numbers" and deselect all numbers.
 Almost there.
 10. Last step: apply the Settings.
 DONE!
 Congrats!

 **Moving on to SIPCMD:**